outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- the point of these lists is to group substances with functions/effects/structures that either inhibit specific processes that favor cancer, or activate specific processes that suppress/reduce cancer in specific cells/genes/pathways
 		- this includes processes such as:
-			- angiogenesis, glycolysis, glutaminolysis, prenylation, phosphorylation, methylation, mutation, activation, oxidation, protein ubiquitination (adding a ubiquitous regulatory protein called 'ubiquitin' to another protein), acetylation, inflammation
+			- angiogenesis, glycolysis, glutaminolysis, prenylation, phosphorylation, methylation, mutation, activation, oxidation, polyglutamylation, protein ubiquitination (adding a ubiquitous regulatory protein called 'ubiquitin' to another protein), acetylation, inflammation
 		- cancer variables
 			- surface proteins/sugars
 			- sirtuins